We’ve reviewed dozens of induction top cookers and listed our 10 best options

 The precision to control the hob temperature is similar to gas, but without the flame, is just one benefit that aids consistent cooking results.
 Many find that induction hobs are not only quicker (it takes seconds to boil a pan of water on an induction top cooker compared to electric or gas), but also they are easier to clean than gas and solid plate hobs.

 Although the induction top cookers are at the higher end of the price scale, we have found some excellent choices that we have compared in our top 10 best induction top cooker review.
-We have compared the Pros and the cons and included the specifications for each cooker to help you make the right decision when it comes to choosing the right cooker for your needs and budget.
+We have compared the Pros and the cons and included the specifications for each variety to help you make the right decision when it comes to choosing the right cooker for your needs and budget.

 Are you looking for something efficient, easy to use and affordable?
 We found all of those pointers embedded in this AEG CIS6700ACM.
 This is one of the most popular induction hob cookers out there at the moment, and the high ratings which go with it show it is a model to be rivalled with.